erikng/gnes/README.md

      The options are as follows:

      -debug
-             Optional: Returns all found bundle identifiers and type if passed identifier is not found
+             Optional: Returns all found bundle identifiers and types.
+Can be combined with optional output

      -dump
              Optional: Returns all found bundle identifiers and their data.
 Can be combined with optional output